 Planning a DIY Funeral or Memorial Service

-Having a funeral or memorial service at a funeral home location isn’t a family’s only option.
-While funeral homes offer many different services to assist a family during the early stages of losing a loved one, these services can be expensive and standardized, meaning that there are few opportunities to express one’s true preferences or add personal touches.
+Having a funeral or memorial service at a funeral home isn’t a family’s only option, and it is becoming increasingly common for people to plan a DIY service to honor their departed loved one.
+While funeral homes offer many different services to assist a family during the early stages of losing a loved one, these services can be expensive and standardized, meaning that there are few opportunities to express one’s true preferences or add personal touches to the funeral services.

 - Selecting a location for the farewell process